0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/api/lib/cdk/GlobalExitRootLib.md

-Provides the necessary calculations to calculate the global exit root.
+Provides computations of the global exit root.

 ## Functions